Welcome to today's edition of the Rush 24-7 podcast.

 Go for it.

-You guys titillated by this.
+Kurtz, you guys titillated by this.

-My God, I'll bet your underwear barely fit now.
+Gloria Allred, my God, I'll bet your underwear barely fit now.

 Anyway, I would suggest the media secretly love this.

-And that fills a lot of airtime and columns.
+Now a full-blown, racially charged culture war, and that fills a lot of airtime and columns.

-Kurtz says to Jonathan Martin of Politico.
+Kurtz says to Jonathan Martin at Politico.

-I think the older conservatives who are more uh oriented around provocation, Limbaugh Coulter, I think focused on that angle.
+I think the older conservatives who are more oriented around provocation, Limbaugh Coulter, I think focused on that angle.

-Let me tell you what this means.
+Let me tell you what this means, because I happen to know what this means.

 This is not an age thing.

-We are the conservatives who have unbuckled.
+We are the conservatives who have them buckled.

 The young conservatives, that's who he says he likes.